josephsalmon/OrganizationFiles/README.md

 # OrganizationFiles

-This repository provides elements and guidelines for writing scientific documents (Tex / LaTeX / BibTeX and Python especially) for researchers and professor, but mostly for people in my lab.
+This repository provides some advice and guidelines for researchers and professors working in applied mathematics, statistics or machine learning.
+The primal objective is to provide such information for people in my lab, but others might benefit from the resources as well.
+You will find a focus on: writing scientific documents (Tex / LaTeX / BibTeX), coding (with Python) and sketching figures with Inkscape.
 Feel free to fork the repository (by clicking **Fork** in the top-right corner of the page) and submit pull-request to improve it.